Ségur tops and dresses from Cozy Little World: a summer best-of!

-There are patterns we love, repeat, or reinterpret year after year.
-This is the case with the Ségur top/dress by Cozy Little World.
-For a little backstory, I came across its pretty printed in a haberdashery in Toulouse in 2020.
-I was smitten by its 70 possible variations.
+There are patterns you love, repeat, or reinterpret year after year.
+That’s the case with the Ségur top/dress by Cozy Little World.
+For a little backstory, I came across its pretty printed pattern in 2020 at a haberdashery in Toulouse.
+I fell for its 70 variation possibilities.
 A little further on our journey, in Cahors, I found a striped coupon of fabric in tangy colors, perfect for making a cute little Ségur dress...

 Well, here it is, I finally sewed it!
-It just goes to show, when I say I sew all my projects but sometimes with a certain delay 😂 It took me 3 years for this project to come to fruition but no matter, I am happy to present my candy-colored dress; we could even ride the "Barbie" or "My Little Pony" wave.
+It just goes to show, I do sew all my projects, sometimes with a bit of delay 😂 It took me 3 years for this project to come to life, but no matter, I’m happy to present my candy-colored dress; we could even ride the "Barbie" or "My Little Pony" wave.

-Let's get started presenting my dress and one of my favorite patterns: the Ségur!
+Let’s get started with presenting my dress and one of my favorite models: the Ségur!

-Ségur comes in 70 ways (50 tops and 20 dresses): buttoned in front, at the back, with ruffles, elastic bands... the possibilities are many and varied!
+Ségur comes in 70 variations (50 tops and 20 dresses): buttoned in front, at the back, with ruffles, elastic bands... the possibilities are many and varied!

-The first thing I appreciate about Ségur is its simple and effective look as a small top or summer dress that can be varied almost endlessly.
-To wear over shorts or a skirt for the top version, or as a full outfit for the dress which can possibly be completed with a cardigan for the evening...
+The first thing I like about Ségur is its simple and effective look as a small top or summer dress that can be adapted almost endlessly.
+Wear it with shorts or a skirt for the top version, or as a full outfit for the dress, which you can optionally complete with a cardigan for the evening...

-Its design is timeless and versatile; it is clearly a wardrobe staple.
-When I buy a pattern, I especially appreciate being able to reuse it from summer to summer, even when fashions change...
+Its design is timeless and versatile; it’s clearly a wardrobe staple.
+When I buy a pattern, I especially appreciate being able to reuse it summer after summer, even when trends change...

-Secondly, it can be made in many versions, thus maximizing the value of the pattern purchase.
-You can even adapt it to wear as lingerie or as a slip if you choose your fabrics well.
+Another positive point is that it can be adapted into many versions, making the most of your pattern purchase.
+You can even adapt it to wear as lingerie or as a slip dress if you choose your fabrics well.
 Why not as a nightgown or summer pajamas?

-Third advantage, not negligible, it is compatible with a bra.
-The back neckline does not dip too low and therefore does not reveal the bra band.
-As for the bra straps, you can either make wider straps or wear a bra with removable straps if you mind seeing them.
+A third significant advantage is that it is compatible with a bra.
+The back neckline doesn’t dip too low, so it doesn’t reveal the bra’s closure band.
+As for the bra straps, you can either make wider straps or wear a bra with removable straps if you don’t want them to show.

 Some possible variations of the top version